kunigami/kunigami.github.io/blog/_posts/2021-08-31-discrete-time-filters.md

 $$H(\omega) = \frac{1}{N} \frac{\sin(\omega N/2)}{\sin(\omega / 2)} e^{-i \frac{N -1}{2} \omega}$$

-If we plot the amplitude (see Figure 3), we can see that it magnifies mostly low frequencies which matches that intuition that moving average smooth a signal, removing high-frequency noises.
+If we plot the amplitude (see Figure 3), we can see that it magnifies mostly low frequencies which matches that intuition that moving average smooths a signal, removing high-frequency noises.

 <figure class="center_children">
     <img src="{{resources_path}}/mag-mov-avg.png" alt="Line chart of magnitude vs. frequency"/>